microse-rpc/microse-py/README.md

 # index.py
 from app import app

-# Calling the module as a function will link to the singleton of the module.
+#  Accessing the module as a singleton and call its function directly.
-app.Bootstrap().init()
+app.Bootstrap.init()

 # Using `new()` method on the module to create a new instance.
 user = app.models.User.new("Mr. Handsome")